Bavarian Brewing Co.

 Schott Brothers As Owners & Operators

-Around the time of the above banquet in 1940, the Bavarian Brewing Co. had ads and some advertising items.
+Around the time of the above banquet in 1940, the Bavarian Brewing Co. had some advertising items created for them.
 One example is the neon "Spinner Clock" shown to the side, which indicated "Schott Brothers Owners and Operators" - of the brewery.
-This reference to the brothers was only used from the late 1930's until the early 1940's.
-It seemed to be discontinued beginning with the WWII years.
+This reference to the brothers was only used from the late 1930's until the early 1940's, and seemed to be discontinued beginning with the WWII years.
+Also please refer to Signs: Neon, to view other signs used in this same period.
+The brothers also frequently advertised.
 Please see Ads: 1935 -1945.
-Also please refer to Signs: Neon, to view other signs used in this same period.

 Men With Bavarian Master Brand Beer